Intermediate bulk container

-Description
+IBCs are roughly pallet-sized and either attach to a pallet or have integral pallet handling features.
+This type of packaging is frequently certified for transporting dangerous goods or hazardous materials.
+Proper shipment requires the IBC to comply with all applicable regulations.

+Types

-Rigid IBC tanks
+Rigid IBC

-Rigid intermediate bulk containers are stackable, reusable, versatile containers with an integrated pallet base mount that provides forklift and/or pallet jack maneuverability.
+Rigid intermediate bulk containers are a type of bulk box.
+They can be reusable, versatile containers with an integrated pallet base mount that provides forklift and pallet jack maneuverability.
 These containers can be made from metal, plastic, or a composite construction of the two materials.
-Rigid IBC design types are manufactured across a volume range that is in between that of standard shipping drums and intermodal tank containers, hence the title "intermediate“ bulk container.
-IBC totes are authorized per Title 49 CFR codes to be fabricated of a volume up to 3 m3 while maintaining the "IBC" name and their federal shipping and handling permits.
+Rigid IBC design types are manufactured across a volume range that is in between those of standard shipping drums and intermodal tank containers, hence the title "intermediate" bulk container.
+In the USA, IBC totes are authorized per Title 49 CFR codes to be fabricated of a volume up to 3 m3 while maintaining the IBC name and their federal shipping and handling permits.
+Many rigid IBCs are designed to be stackable.

+Containers for hazardous and dangerous fluids must carry UN-recognized markings that enable the operator and those handling the container to ensure suitability with the contained cargo and associated handling requirements.

 IBC tank capacities generally used are often 275 and 330 USgal.
 Intermediate bulk containers are standardized shipping containers often UN/DOT certified for the transport handling of hazardous and non-hazardous, packing group II and packing group III commodities.
-Many IBC totes are manufactured according to federal and NSF/ANSI regulations and mandates, and are often IMDG approved as well for domestic and maritime transport.
-Metal alloy IBC tanks are also manufactured according to NFPA and UL142 certification standards for extensive storage of materials labeled as flammable and/or combustible.
+Many IBC totes are manufactured according to federal and NSF/ANSI regulations and mandates and are often IMDG approved as well for domestic and maritime transport.
+Metal alloy IBC tanks are also manufactured according to NFPA and UL142 certification standards for extensive storage of materials labelled as flammable and/or combustible.

 Intermediate bulk containers can be manufactured from various materials based on the requirements of the application or service the IBC will be used for.
 Traditional materials include: